Matterhorn Bobsleds

 Matterhorn Bobsleds is an attraction that consists of a pair of intertwined steel roller coasters running through a fabricated mountain.
 It is located at Disneyland in Anaheim, California and is modeled after the Matterhorn, a mountain in the Alps on the border between Switzerland and Italy.
-It is the first known tubular steel track roller coaster.
-Located on the border between Tomorrowland and Fantasyland, it employs forced perspective to seem larger.
+It is the first known permanently-installed tubular steel track roller coaster, though coasters with tubular steel tracks had toured European fairs as early as 1956.
+Located on the border between Tomorrowland and Fantasyland, it employs forced perspective to seem larger than its actual size.